 Scratches and dents are inevitable and that’s a fact!!
 No matter how much you try not to get them on your beloved, you do get at least a few light ones here and there.
 It could be either that young kid who bumped his bicycle into your car by mistake or another car which hit you from behind at the red light.
 Now, you need not go to the repair shop for each light scratch on your car.
-A cluster of these scratches at one area do look bad on your awesome car.
-And what’s even bad about leaving these scratches untreated is that they can at times rust.
+A cluster of these scratches in one area do look bad on your awesome car.
+And what’s even worse about leaving these scratches untreated is that they can at times rust.
 There are some cool hacks which can help you to fix them up if not completely remove them.
 So, hang on for some cool hacks that can make managing scratches much easier.

 1. Duct Tape

 Yes, a Duct Tape.
 It’s actually a very versatile and useful item for different household use.
 If used cleverly, it can solve some of your weirdest daily problems.
 And it’s the same when it comes to car scratches.
 However, it might not be as useful if the scratch is high on length.
 It works fine for smaller length scratches which are not too deep.